burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 - *"Templates are not Generics (from C# or Java).
 Generics are primarily syntactic sugar for abstract classes.
 That is, with generics (whether Java or C# generics), You program against precisely defined interfaces and typically pay the cost of virtual function calls and/or dynamic casts to use arguments."*

 # Why learn C++ if I know Python (Toy Example)

 Sometimes while making programs in Python, you need to write programs directly in Python, not only call external C++ libraries from it.
+Possible reasons why you need (really) implement algorithm in Python:
+* Algorithm is short and suitable for CPU.
+* Library does not exist and does not provide Python bindings.
+* Library does not provide enough configuration
+* You need to change something fundamental inside Library, but Library is written in C++ and you don't know C++.

-Let's compare the wall clock time of two programs written in C++11 and Python3 under the following assumptions:
+Unfortunately, creating an (CPU effective) algorithm in Python when total wall clock time matters is not easy at all.
+As a concrete example Let's compare the wall clock time of two programs written in C++11 and Python3 under the following assumptions:
 * Both programs use single-core CPU
 * C++ program does not use any special optimization techniques.
 It's usual C++ code.